cavani12345/Awesomity-backend-challenge/README.md

  Run the following command to generate l5-swagger UI
  - php artisan l5-swagger:generate

- generated swagger ui can be accessed via <a href="http://127.0.0.1:8000/api/documentation">Swagger ui</a>
+ generated swagger ui can be accessed at this endpoint  /api/documentation

 If php artisan l5-swagger:generate ,throw an error saying that undefined offset 0 .
 You are requested to update your composer to the newer version this can be accomplished by running the following command.